Public image of Cristina Fernández de Kirchner: Approval ratings and popular support

 She was first elected as President of Argentina following her win in the 2007 elections, in which she scored 45.3% of the vote (8,651,066), nearly twice as much as her main opponent, Elisa Carrió, of the centrist ARI party, who garnered 23.0%.
 Throughout her first term, her approval ratings have varied significantly; when she took office, her popularity reportedly stood at 57.8%.
 By 2009, however, her approval had plummeted to a mere 23%, following the 2008 Argentine government conflict with the agricultural sector.
 Despite declining approval ratings in the middle of her first term, Fernández de Kirchner went on to secure an outright victory in the 2011 Argentine general election, securing 54.1% of the vote, and a record 11.9 million votes, soundly defeating the Socialist Hermes Binner, who obtained 16.8% of the vote.

 By 2012, her approval ratings once again suffered a dip, this time to around 40%, while anti-government protests attracted 250,000–500,000 demonstrators in Buenos Aires in November that year.
 In the 2013 mid-term elections, the president's Justicialist Party suffered setbacks, dropping from 54% to 33% of the vote.
 However, partly due to the staggered electoral system in Argentina, the government retained its majority in both houses of congress.
 As she was barred from running for a third term in 2015 due to term limits, her handpicked successor, Daniel Scioli, contested the 2015 Argentine general election on the Justicialist ticket.
 However, after 12 years of Kirchnerite rule, Scioli was narrowly defeated by the center-right Cambiemos candidate, Mauricio Macri.
 By the end of her eight-year reign, she enjoyed approval ratings above 50%.
-According to some polls, however, her disapproval was only marginally lower than that, reinforcing Kirchner's image as a divisive leader.
+According to some polls, however, her disapproval was only marginally lower than that, reinforcing Fernández de Kirchner's image as a divisive leader.
 As of July 2016, no longer being president, she became the politician with the highest disapproval ratings, alongside other members of her former cabinet.
 This was caused by the advances in the investigations of a big number of cases of political corruption that took place during her presidency, and her lack of activity.